Hermann-SW/planar_graph_playground/README.md

 ![res/fold_cubic_debug.OpenSCAD.png](res/fold_cubic_debug.OpenSCAD.png)

-And this is how generated debug outpút looks like in OpenSCAD,  where it can be moved, zoomed, rotated, ...:
+And this is how generated debug output looks like in OpenSCAD,  where it can be moved, zoomed, rotated, ...:
 ![res/fold_cubic_debug.png](res/fold_cubic_debug.png)